 With Push Doctor, you can get a face-to-face appointment online in minutes and start your recovery journey today.

-Eating disorders can present themselves in many different ways.
-However, the feature that connects them is they all show a fundamentally harmful relationship with food.
+Eating disorders can affect people of any age or gender.
+They can also present themselves in many different ways.
+However, the feature that connects them is they all show a harmful relationship with food.

 Whichever eating disorder you are diagnosed with, the key to successful treatment is identifying and addressing the feelings causing your unhealthy relationship with food.

 A doctor might recommend a self-help manual, or you could be invited to attend Cognitive Behavioural Therapy (CBT), where you’ll look at ways of managing the thoughts that lead to your eating disorder.

 Other options include psychotherapy, counselling and, where appropriate, medication to combat symptoms such as depression and anxiety.